denocris/Parallel-Computing/midterm_exam/aux/hints.md

 2. The whole process must be parallel, that includes initialization of the grid and boundary conditions.

-3. Implement an efficient data exchange between processes
+3. Implement an efficient data exchange between processes.

 4. In this exercise, only use a 1 dimensional decomposition (see [Figure 2](#Figure_2)).

+5. Handle dimensions even if not multiple of the number of processes.

 Here is a guideline for the process that parallel programmers use to do